Trump denies saying he probably had good relationship with Kim

 PALM BEACH, Fla.
-(Reuters) - U.S. President Donald Trump on Sunday disputed a newspaper’s account of an interview with him last week in which he was quoted as saying he probably has a very good relationship with North Korean leader Kim Jong Un.
+(Reuters) - U.S. President Donald Trump on Sunday disputed a newspaper’s account of an interview with him last week in which he was quoted as saying he probably had a “very good relationship” with North Korean leader Kim Jong Un.

-Trump said in tweets that in the Wall Street Journal interview on Thursday, he said “I’d probably” have a good relationship with Kim, using a conditional tense.

-The Trump comment was key because it suggested he feels he has a good relationship with Kim, who has resisted global pressure to stand down from a series of nuclear and ballistic missile tests.
+The Trump comment was important because any hint that there had been direct contacts between the two leaders, who have exchanged threats and insults, would suggest a major shift in the U.S.-led pressure campaign against Pyongyang over its nuclear and missile programs.

-Trump has derided the North Korean leader as a “maniac” and referred to him as “little rocket man.”
+Trump has derided the North Korean leader as a “maniac” and referred to him disparagingly as “little rocket man.”
 Kim has responded by calling the U.S. president a “mentally deranged U.S. dotard.”

-Kim has warned the United States that he intends to build a nuclear arsenal capable of hitting the United States, prompting threats of military action by Washington.
+Fears of war have eased somewhat after the first round of intra-Korean talks in more than two years last week, which Trump has welcomed, ahead of February’s Winter Olympics hosted by South Korea.
+North Korea has said it will participate in the Games.

+But a false emergency alert of an impending missile attack issued by Hawaii state authorities on Saturday underscored the threat from North Korea, which is developing a nuclear-tipped missile capable of hitting the United States.

+“We’ll see what happens,” Trump told reporters in Florida on Sunday when asked what he would do to resolve the North Korea standoff.

+He cited upcoming meetings, possibly a reference to further talks planned between North and South Korea. ”Hopefully it’s all gonna work out,“ Trump added. ”We have great talks going on, the Olympics you know about, a lot of things can happen.”

-In the Wall Street Journal interview, Trump was asked whether he has spoken with the North Korean leader.
+In the Wall Street Journal interview, Trump was asked whether he had spoken with the North Korean leader.

 “I don’t want to comment on it.
 I‘m not saying I have or haven‘t.
 I just don’t want to comment,” he had said.